arc-language/arc-lang/parser/PACKAGE.md

 	// ExitFinallyClause is called when exiting the finallyClause production.
 	ExitFinallyClause(c *FinallyClauseContext)

+	// ExitThrowStmt is called when exiting the throwStmt production.
+	ExitThrowStmt(c *ThrowStmtContext)

 	// ExitBreakStmt is called when exiting the breakStmt production.
 	ExitBreakStmt(c *BreakStmtContext)